ufs-community/ufs-srweather-app/docs/UsersGuide/source/VXCases.rst

 **Interpretation:**

-* A lower RMSE indicates that the model forecast value is closer to the observation value.
+* A lower RMSE indicates that the model forecast value is closer to the observed value.
 * If MBIAS > 1, then the value for a given forecast variable is too high on average by (MBIAS - 1)%.
 If MBIAS < 1, then the forecasted value is too low on average by (1 - MBIAS)%.

 Grid-Stat Files